musabmjafri/ummah-opensource-docs/non-profit-constitution-bylaws.md

 4. The Shura shall appoint a certified public accountant (CPA) to audit \<ORG\>'s accounts annually.
 5. Donations and charitable contributions made to \<ORG\> shall be treated as final and irreversible to the extent permitted by law and in accordance with established ethical guidelines. \<ORG\> reserves the right to assess any potentially problematic conditions attached to a donation and may decline acceptance based on such concerns.
 6. The validity of any loan or grant extended to \<ORG\> shall be contingent upon the formal execution of a written agreement that explicitly identifies the financial transaction as a loan or grant, respectively.
-7. All financial information including ledgers and receipts shall be transparent and available for every individual members of Majlis-e-Aam for review at all times.
+7. All financial information including ledgers and receipts shall be transparent and available for every individual member of Majlis-e-Aam for review at all times.

 # Article 10 – Meetings and Quorum